nasvks/lemp-roll-bash/README.md

 * Install the latest copy of Wordpress
 * Figure out how best to configure NGINX, MySQL and PHP for Wordpress
 * Create functions where applicable and refactor

-## Disclaimer

-This is the first Git repository that I created after completing the Atlassian [Version Control with Git](https://www.coursera.org/learn/version-control-with-git) course on Coursera.
-Drop me an [email](mailto:nas@vks.io) if you'd like to suggest an improvement to the way in which I've used Github.